International Street: Shows

 A group of mountaineers dressed in Alpine costumes used to climb the mountain in early years, and eight divers between the ages 17 and 24 would dive off the waterfall.
 In the second season, all eight were Canadians who had competed in major diving competitions.
 Their schedule was six shows a day on every other day.
-The dive is 58 feet, and the pool is 13 feet deep in the centre and only 7 feet deep at the edges.
-At the end of the dive, they were descending at 40 miles per hour.
+The dive is 18 m (58 feet), and the pool is 4 m (13 feet) deep in the centre and only 2 m (7 feet) deep at the edges.
+At the end of the dive, they were descending at 64 km/h (40 mph).

 As of 2013, Canada's Wonderland operates two regular shows on Wonder Mountain, "Victoria Falls High Divers" and "Starlight Spectacular".
 This is in addition to fireworks from the mountain on Victoria Day, Canada Day, and Labour Day.

-The first show is called "Victoria Falls High Divers" and usually features about four trained divers who stand right on the edge of Victoria Falls.
-Before the show starts, a pre-recorded voice tells guests the history of diving and explains what the divers will do.
-Once the voice ends, all the divers walk to the edge of the waterfall and wait.
-One by one they perform their dives, performing quick acrobatic moves as they fall, after which the show ends.
+The first show is called "Victoria Falls High Divers" and usually features about four trained divers who stand right on the edge of Victoria Falls, at a height of over 60 ft (about 18 meters).

 Introduced in 2011, "Starlight Spectacular" was created to celebrate the 30th season of Canada's Wonderland and is shown every night at 10 pm through the main season.
 The show consists of many 3D effects and "dancing lights" moving all around Wonder Mountain.
 The show returned for 2013 with "Starlight Spectacular: Illumination of Water".